 Your best bet is to provide the person with the ability to share (or not to share) with you about his or her experiences and emotions, hold the individual’s hand if it’s welcome, provide a pretty bouquet of flowers or other small present or treat, and offer your affectionate, loving presence and encouragement.

-For more care tips, or for hands-on assistance with skilled care within the convenience of home, call on Harmony Home Health & Hospice, the top-rated provider of Salt Lake City home health care services.
+For more care tips, or for hands-on assistance with skilled care within the convenience of home, call on Harmony Home Health & Hospice, the top-rated provider of elderly care in Salt Lake City, UT and nearby areas.
 We offer high quality, caring assistance for individuals experiencing a health situation that provides comfort and peace, through a full range of home health services.
 Give us a call at 1-877-I-NEED-CARE (1-877-463-3322) to let us share more about how we can help, and visit our Service Area page to see all of the areas we serve.